micahamd/localllama/readme.md

 ### Using RAG
 1. Select an embedding model from the dropdown
 2. Click "Select RAG Files" to choose reference documents
-3. Adjust chunk size and semantic chunking options:
-   - **Regular Chunking**: Uses a fixed window (default: 128 sentences) regardless of content relationships
-   - **Semantic Chunking**: Groups related sentences together based on their semantic similarity
 4. Ask questions related to your documents
-5. Click "Show RAG Visualization" to see which chunks were used
+5. Click "Show RAG Visualization" to see which chunks were used to inform the response

 ### Working with Media and Web Content

 #### Audio Files
-1. Drag and drop an audio file (MP3, WAV, etc.) into the chat window
-2. The application will automatically transcribe the audio content
+1. Drag and drop an audio file (MP3, WAV, etc.) into the chat window to automatically transcribe the audio content
-3. A preview of the transcription will be displayed in the chat
+2. A preview of the transcription will be displayed in the chat
-4. Ask questions about the transcribed content
+3. Ask questions about the transcribed content

 #### YouTube Videos
 1. Paste a YouTube URL directly into the chat input field and press Enter